NathanBnvn/NathanBnvn/README.md

 - 👋 Hi, I’m @NathanBnvn
 - 👀 I’m interested in arts, code, culture and new technologies
-- 🌱 I’m currently learning Python, Javascript and other cool stuff
+- 🌱 I’m currently learning Python, PHP, Javascript and other cool stuff
 - 💞️ I’m looking to collaborate on enthusiastic and innovative project
 - 📫 You can reach me on linkedIn - https://linkedin.com/in/nathan-bienvenu